 There are various risks associated with investing in preferred securities.
 These risks include deferral and omission of distributions; credit risk; subordination to bonds and other debt securities in a company's capital structure; interest rate risk; prepayment and extension risk; call, reinvestment and income risk; liquidity risk; limited voting rights; and special redemption rights.
-In addition, the on-going COVID-19 outbreak has increased certain risks associated with investing in preferred securities.
-The impact of the COVID-19 outbreak could persist for years to come and the full impact to financial markets is not yet known.
+In addition, the COVID-19 outbreak has increased certain risks associated with investing in preferred securities.
+The impact of the COVID-19 outbreak could persist for years to come.
 See "Geopolitical Risk" below for additional information regarding the COVID-19 outbreak.